 Sage Bionetworks was founded in 2009 as a non-profit research organization but has a lineage dating back to 1994, when Stephen Friend and Lee Hartwell launched the “Seattle Project” at the Fred Hutchinson Cancer Center.

 The Seattle Project’s purpose was to link genetics and drug discovery, based on the assumption that pattern recognition could allow researchers to intuit cellular activity directly from data as opposed to using hypothesis-driven, narrative approaches to biology.

 By 1997 the Seattle Project evolved into Rosetta Inpharmatics, a for-profit company with the same mission.
-Rosetta was one of the first, and most successful, bioinformatics startups matching genetic variation and function to drug response, and was sold to Merck in 2001.
+Rosetta was one of the first, and most successful, bioinformatics startups matching genetic variation and function to drug response, and was sold to Merck in 2001 for over $660 million.
 Merck integrated the Rosetta approach across the global pharmaceutical enterprise, and Dr. Friend served as Merck’s global head of cancer research.